 Lehmann: High Resolution Laser Spectroscopy: Development of double resonance techniques for the study of excited vibrational and electronic states of polyatomic molecules; spectroscopy and dynamics of atoms and molecules in helium and molecular hydrogen nanoclusters, determination of the magnitude of intermode coupling constants or intramolecular relaxation rates; development of new spectroscopic methods of extreme sensitivity; development of new sources of tunable, high spectral brightness light; spectroscopic applications to environmental monitoring.
 More>

-Olivier Pfister’s research focuses on experimental quantum optics and quantum information.
+Pfister: Olivier Pfister’s research focuses on experimental quantum optics and quantum information.
 The quantum nature of light (the existence of photons) is a fascinating subject which has turned into a mature experimental field since its inception in the eighties.
 The research by Pfister’s group, “Quantum Fields and Quantum Information” (QFQI), aims at blazing new trails into the realm of quantum information.
-In particular, QFQI and their theory collaborators, Nicolas Menicucci and Steven Flammia at the ...
+In particular, QFQI and their theory collaborators, Nicolas Menicucci and Steven Flammia at the University of Sydney, discovered a new, highly scalable experimental ...
 More>

 Since its first observation in 1995, the process of Bose-Einstein condensation of atomic gases has captured the imagination of many physicists.
 In this phenomenon, a large number of atoms come to occupy the same quantum state, causing the normally ethereal wave function to act rather as a classical, observable wave.
 Our research is focused on developing practical applications for these condensates.
 In particular, we are developing condensate interferometry, in which the atom wave is coherently separated into pieces which are later recombined.
 The result of the recombination depends ...
 More>